agbatakenneth/tech365-teamProject/README.md

 ## Step 2: To be taken by Team members.

 .
+First make sure you go to your email and accept the pending invite before commencing with the under listed procedures

+.
 Go to your git bash and run the following codes sequentially

 . # Clone the repository with